Cornell University Ergonomics Web

 In our field

-studies of sit-stand workstations we have found little evidence of widespread
+studies of sit-stand workstations we have found little evidence of dramatic widespread

 benefits and users only stand for very short-periods (15 minutes or less total